 - Add the marinated fish and all its marinade juice into the pan.

-- Very gently, stir the fish to coat with the love sauce.
-Be gentle so as not to break the fish up.
+- Very gently, stir the fish to coat with the lovely sauce.
+Be gentle so as not to break the fish and potatoes up.

 - Top the fish with the potato mix that you took out earlier.

 - Scatter the olives all over, followed by the pickled chillies.